Billing words to know

 Applies to G Suite and Cloud Identity Premium.

-A billing plan where you commit to paying for a full year of service for a minimum number of user licenses, and get a discounted rate per user, per month.
+A billing plan where you commit to paying for a full year of service for a minimum number of user licenses.

 See also Annual Plan.